staucktion/docker-config/README.md

 docker compose -p staucktion build
 ```

-- Run up command for modules which you want to launch.
+- Run `up` commands for the modules which you want to launch.

 - These is the up order for the modules